 The WSMA designates this live activity for a maximum of 12.75 AMA PRA Category 1 Credits™.
-Physicians should claim only the credit commensurate with the extent of their participation in the activity.
+Physician should claim only the credit commensurate with the extent of their participation in the activity.

-This activity meets the criteria for up to 12.75 hours of Category I CME credit to satisfy the relicensure requirements of the Washington State Medical Quality Assurance Commission.
+This activity meets the criteria for up to 12.75 hours of Category 1 CME credit to satisfy the reclicensure requirements of the Washington State Medical Quality Assurance Commission.

 What is included?

-- Two-day workshop with Dr. Crossen and Caralee Frederic
+- Two-day workshop with Dr. Crossen and Sinead Smyth, LMFT

 - Up to 12.75 hours Category 1 CME credits